-SCIENTIFIC RESEARCH
+SCIENTIFIC RESEARCH & ACADEMIC INTEGRITY

-- I certify that all the information provided is correct and complete without omission to the best of my knowledge and I certify that the Research Report I am submitting is my own individual work, not that of a student team, nor does it represent the work of others. - I understand that I am responsible for all aspects of my work's authenticity: the research, the Application, and all other documentation in the application process, as well as the display board and oral presentation if I am selected as a finalist. - I attest that all these submissions are exclusively my work in substance and in presentation.
-I further understand that scientific fraud, misconduct, misrepresentation of work or attribution thereof, or violation of the rules and/or eligibility requirements may result in disqualification and forfeiture of any monetary awards and that the Society reserves the right in such cases to bar future participation in Society programs. - I have acknowledged all potential conflicts of interest, payment for research programs and parental/familial involvement related to my STS project.
+- I certify that all the information provided is correct and complete without omission to the best of my knowledge and I certify that the Research Report I am submitting is my own individual work, not that of a student team, nor does it represent the work of others. - I understand that I am responsible for all aspects of my submission's authenticity: the research, the Application, and all other documentation in the application process, as well as the display board and oral presentation if I am selected as a finalist. - I attest all content in this submission is exclusively my work in substance and in presentation.
+I further understand that scientific fraud, misconduct, misrepresentation of work or attribution thereof, or violation of the rules and/or eligibility requirements may result in disqualification and forfeiture of any monetary awards and that the Society reserves the right in such cases to bar future participation in Society programs. - I have acknowledged all potential conflicts of interest, payment for research programs and parental/familial involvement and outside support related to my STS project.